codezri/lamgstack/README.md

 ## What is LAMG?

 LAMG (stands for Lambda Angular Mongodb Github) is a full-stack solution which helps you develop or prototype lightweight, maintainable and less-complex web applications.
-The key goal of LAMG is to offer you a solution stack which has absolutely zero cost specially tartgeting application prototyping, pilot apps or even for production use.
+The key goal of LAMG is to offer you a solution stack which has absolutely zero cost specially targeting application prototyping, pilot apps and for production use cases.

 ## LAMG Components